michaelherold/benchmark-memory/README.md

   dynamic allocation:         40 allocated - Infx more
 ```

 Reading this output shows that the "dynamic allocation" example allocates one string that is not retained outside the scope of the block.
-The "frozen string" example, however, does not allocate anything because it reuses the frozen string that was created during the method definition.
+The "frozen string" example, however, does not allocate anything because it reuses the frozen string that we created during the method definition.

 [benchmark-ips]: https://github.com/evanphx/benchmark-ips